 And this vintage Fender had a failed resistor:

-A pickup replacement starts at £50 labour + parts (inc VAT).
-The cost of a wiring mod such as coil taps or custom switching arrangements costs the same as a pickup replacement.
+A pickup replacement starts at the minimum fee (£78) + parts.
+We are able to quote for any kind of wiring mod such as coil taps or custom switching arrangements.

 You can book a repair through our contact form.
-We usually respond to enquiries on business days within a few hours.
+We usually respond to enquiries within one business day.